nubsuki/Server-setup/Petrodactyl/Readme.md

 wings_1     |
 wings_1     | pterodactyl_wings_1 exited with code 1

+### Make sure to start other container but not wings

 docker exec -it pterodactyl_panel_1 php artisan p:user:make     (To make user for pterodactyl panel)